-I am an introvert and I have a confession: I like people.
+I’m an introvert, and I have a confession: I like people.
 Well, most of the time.

 I’ve noticed in many introvert communities online there is a certain stigma attached to being introverted that is perpetuated by extroverts and introverts alike — that introverts hate people.
 We’d rather die than go to a social event.
 The idea of hanging out with friends is pure torture to our sensitive souls.
 Each time our phone rings we have a minor panic attack.
 While these articles and memes are funny and relatable to an extent, they send the wrong message about introversion.
 I want to clear this up because I believe that learning about temperament is essential to better understanding ourselves and others.
 It’s unfair to classify all introverts as anti-social, just like it’s unfair to stereotype all extroverts as wild partiers.

 A similar misconception is that introverts hate small talk because we hate people.
 Disliking small talk is not a trait of introversion.
 Most people don’t enjoy small talk or forced conversation with people who they’re not comfortable around.
 Some extroverts are better at these things, but that has more to do with the fact that they socialize more in general than introverts do.
 The more you do anything, the better you become at it.
 The better you become at something, the less you dislike it, generally.

 While introverts don’t hate people, we do get drained by being around other people for extended periods of time.
 We recharge by spending time alone.
 For many of us, there is no such thing as too much alone time.
 But this doesn’t mean we can’t be at a party for 15 minutes before needing to escape and hide under the covers with our cats.